auldsyababua/10NZ_FLRTS/system_design_doc.md

 * **Flask Backend to Noloco:** The Flask backend will use an API key to authenticate with the Noloco GraphQL API.
 * **External Services to Flask:** Webhooks received by the Flask backend (e.g., from Todoist) will be secured using signature verification (e.g., HMAC).
 * **Telegram Bot:** Standard Telegram bot token authentication.

+### 5.4 NLP Orchestration Pipeline

+A core function of the Flask backend is to process natural language commands received, typically from the Telegram bot, and translate them into structured actions and data within the Noloco SSoT.
+This pipeline generally follows these steps:
+1. **Input Reception:** The Flask backend receives a natural language string (e.g., from a Telegram message).
+Associated user information (e.g., Telegram User ID) is also received.
+2. **Initial Intent Classification:**
+   - The input string is analyzed to determine the probable user intent (e.g., `CREATE_TASK`, `CREATE_FIELD_REPORT`, `Notes`, `QUERY_TASKS`).
+   - This can be achieved using a combination of keyword matching, pattern recognition, or a lightweight classification model/LLM prompt.
+3. **Specialized NLP Processing (based on intent):**
+   - **If Intent is **`CREATE_TASK`** or **`Tasks/Reminders`**:**
+     - The relevant part of the natural language string is passed directly to the Todoist API's "Quick Add" endpoint.
+     - Todoist's NLP engine parses the string, creating a task within Todoist and identifying due dates, times, recurrence, etc.
+     - The Flask backend receives the structured task details (including the Todoist Task ID) from the Todoist API response.
+   - **If Intent is **`CREATE_FIELD_REPORT`**, **`Notes`**, **`UPDATE_LIST_ITEM`**, or other intents requiring more flexible parsing:**
+     - The Flask backend constructs a specific prompt tailored to the intent and the expected output structure.
+     - This prompt, along with the user's natural language input, is sent to a General Purpose LLM API (e.g., OpenAI).
+     - The LLM processes the input and returns structured data (typically JSON) as defined by the prompt (e.g., for a field report: `{ "site_name": "Site Alpha", "report_text": "...", "equipment_mentioned": [...] }`).
+4. **Data Validation and Structuring:**
+   - The structured data received from Todoist or the LLM is validated by the Flask backend.
+   - Data is mapped to the fields of the relevant Noloco Collection(s) (e.g., `Tasks`, `Field_Reports`, `List_Items`).
+This may involve looking up foreign keys (e.g., finding the `SiteID_PK_Noloco` for a given `site_name`).
+5. **Noloco Database Interaction:**
+   - The Flask backend uses its `noloco_client.py` module to interact with the Noloco GraphQL API.
+   - The structured data is used to create new records or update existing records in the appropriate Noloco Tables.
+6. **User Feedback:**
+   - A confirmation message, the results of a query, or an error message is constructed.
+   - This feedback is sent back to the user via the original input channel (e.g., Telegram bot).

+This pipeline ensures that natural language inputs are intelligently processed and accurately reflected in the Noloco SSoT.

+*(Ensure Section 5.2 Key Modules (Conceptual) reflects any new modules or responsibilities implied by this detailed pipeline, e.g., a more explicit* `intent_classifier.py` *or ensuring* `telegram_bot_handler.py` *clearly orchestrates calls to these NLP steps.)*

 ## 6. Third-Party Integrations